smolgumball/bb-vue/README.md

 * A new architecture that allows for more user-control
 * Beginnings of a component library for creating UIs quickly
-* Active development, be warned, but [feel free to contribute](https://github.com/smolgumball/bb-vue/issues/11) as well!

 ### v0.0.1